raspberrypilearning/mapping-data/en/step_2.md

 pets.append('bird')
 ```

-Creates a `pets` list that looks like this:
+This creates a `pets` list that looks like this:

 ```python
 ['cat', 'dog', 'rabbit', 'bird']